MakerThornhill/Syma_X5C_servo/README.md

 Adafruit_SoftServo myServo1;
 boolean toggle = true;
 ```
 Then in the `void setup` we attach the servo to the servoPin and give it an initial position.
-For my use I wanted horizontal to the be starting position, which translates to a position of '180':
+For my use I wanted horizontal to the be starting position.
+For my servo this translates to a position of '180':
 ```arduino
 myServo1.attach(servoPin);   // Attach the servo to pin 0 on Trinket myServo1.write(180);          // Initial position (horizontal)